WINTER SHIPPING NOTICE

 We love drinking freshly roasted coffee and we want the same for our customers.
 We never ship coffee that is more than one week off roast.

-- We strive to ship orders within 2 business days.
+We strive to ship orders within 2 business days.
 This can vary for special offerings and around the holidays.
-We primarily ship our coffees via USPS Priority Mail.
-After you place your order, we’ll send you an email with tracking information.
+We ship our coffees from our roastery in Bellingham, WA via USPS and UPS.
+Once your order is processed, we’ll send you an email with tracking information.

 I’d like to gift a subscription to the coffee lover in my life.